-7.4.1 It is the sole responsibility of each submitting Vendor to ensure that its SOQ is received before the submission deadline.
-SOQs are due on or before the date specified in the RFSQ Timetable, via e-mail to the contact person identified in Section 1.0 (Solicitation Information and Timetable) of this RFSQ.
-No hard copies responses delivered in person or facsimile

-(fax) will be accepted.
-All SOQ documentation must be attached, not inked, to the e-mail.
+- 7.4.1 It is the sole responsibility of the submitting Vendor to ensure that its SOQ is received before the submission deadline.
+SOQs are due on or before the date specified in the RFSQ Timetable, via e-mail to the contact person identified in Section 1.0 (Solicitation Information and Timetable).
+No hard responses copies delivered in person or by facsimile (fax) will be accepted.
+All SOQ documentation must be attached, not linked, to the e-mail. - 7.4.2 Vendors must clearly indicate "SOQ Submission for Substance Use Supportive Services, RFSQ #2025-002" in the subject line of the e-mail submission.

-- 7.4.2 Vendors must clearly indicate "SOQ Submission for As-Needed Substance Use Disorder Treatment Services at County Behavioral Health Facilities, RFSQ #2025-001" in the subject line of the e-mail submission. - 7.4.3 SOQs must be submitted in searchable Adobe PDF format, with confidential, proprietary, and trade secret information noted.
+- 7.4.3 SOQs must be submitted in searchable Adobe PDF format, with confidential, proprietary, and trade secret information noted.
 Vendors must specifically mark as confidential, proprietary, or trade secret only those parts of the SOQ that are actually trade secrets, confidential, or proprietary in nature.
-Blanket or categorical marking of each page of the SOQ as "Trade Secret," "Confidential," or "Proprietary," are not acceptable, and will be rejected in the sole discretion of the County. - 7.4.4 Please note, each e-mail attachment file size is limited to 20 MB per email.
+Blanket or categorical marking of each page of the SOQ as "Trade Secret," "Confidential," or "Proprietary," is not acceptable and will be rejected in the sole discretion of the County. - 7.4.4 Please note, each e-mail attachment file size is limited to 20 MB per e-mail.
 Vendors bear all risks associated with delays in delivery.
-Any SOQ that deviates from this format may be rejected without review at Public Health Director's sole discretion. - 7.4.5 The County may continue to select Vendors from this RFSQ process and, depending on service needs, may accept SOQs throughout the duration of the Master Agreement term from interested Vendors.
+Any SOQ that deviates from this format may be rejected without review at the Public Health Director's sole discretion. - 7.4.5 The County may continue to select Vendors from this RFSQ process and, depending on service needs, may accept SOQs throughout the duration of the Master Agreement term from interested Vendors.